LEGION OF SUPER-HEROES

 The Legion #9 (Aug.
 2002)

 Kid Quantum is elected as new Legion leader.
 She appoints Triad as deputy leader.
 Star Boy and XS are retrieved from Xanthu.
 As Robotica approaches, Mr. Venge frees Tharok.
 Umbra leaves for her homeworld.
 Spark delivers news of her brother's death to her family.
 She adopts his codename, becoming Live Wire II.
-1st app. of Coluan Sharn Nux.
+First appearance of Coluan Sharn Nux.
 Winema Wazzo becomes acting President of Earth and the United Planets.
 Romantic sparks fly between Kid Quantum and Cosmic Boy.
 In a matter of moments, Robotica leaps past Earth's military, transforms the Earth and erects an impenetrable force field.

 The Legion #10 (Sept.
 2002)